 Little pumpkin clouds that can be whipped up with a food processor and a wooden spoon.
 Who likes a dessert that doesn’t require a ton of fancy equipment?? 👉This girl👈 But really, get your handful of ingredients together and let’s get to baking.

 After you’ve whizzed up your thick and creamy base, just add it and the rest of the ingredients into a large bowl and stir away.
-You end up with a batter that has a consistency somewhere between a thick cookie dough and an easy to pour bread batter.
-So, don’t worry if you think the dough is a little too thin for a cookie, because you’ve actually got it just right!
-That’s how we’re going to get the creamy, melt-in-your-mouthiness.
+You end up with a batter that has a consistency close to a fluffier cookie dough.
+This is how we’re going to get the creamy, melt-in-your-mouth texture

-To get your cookies on the cookie tray to bake, I found it easiest to use and ice cream scoop, but two spoons will work, as well.
+I found it easiest to use an ice cream scoop to scoop the dough onto the cookie sheet trays, but two spoons will work, as well.
 You’ll need one to scoop out the dough and the other to help scrape it off the first spoon and push it onto the tray.
 But, hands work, too!
 And cookie dough covered fingers just means left over cookie dough for you to eat, right!?

-And once the pumpkin spice cookie dough batter is prepared, you’ve basically made the creamy icing, as well!
+And once the pumpkin spice cookie dough batter is prepared, you’ve basically made the creamy icing tool!
 Just reserve a heaping 1/4 cup of the prepared batter, whisk in some cashew butter, and viola!
-You’ve got a pumpkin spice “cream cheese” frosting for your cookies!
+You’ve got a pumpkin spice “cream cheese” frosting for your high protein pumpkin spice cookies!

 Don’t forget to pin the recipe for later!

-Gluten Free; Vegan; High Protein; Low Carb; Low Fat; Egg Free
+Gluten Free; Vegan; High Protein; Low Carb; Egg Free

 25 minPrep Time